moechofe/lowresrmx/asset.dev/manual.md

 ### Literals

-Identifiers can store two types of value: number and string.
+Identifiers can store two types of values: numbers and strings.

-Numbers can be integer or decimal, e.g.: `123`, `-45`, `0.01`, `12345.6789`
+Numbers can be integers or decimals, e.g.: `123`, `-45`, `0.01`, `12345.6789`

-String can only contains ASCII7 characters: letters, digits, some punctuations and some control characters: `"hello WORLD!
+Strings can only contain ASCII7 characters: letters, digits, some punctuation and some control characters: `"hello WORLD!
 123"`

 Learn more about the technical information about [number type](#number-limits) and [string type](#string).

 ### Arrays

-Arrays are list of values grouped into one variable:
+Arrays are lists of values grouped into one variable:

     dim player_score(1)
     player_score(0)=123